farhat-lab/tbp-severity-scoring/README.md

 - `scripts/`: Python scripts for regression and classification tasks.
 - `notebooks/`: Jupyter notebooks for cohort selection, quality checking and data exploration.
 - `models/`: Ensemble model weights.
-- `README.md`: This file, describing the project and how to use it.
 - `requirements.txt`: Python dependencies required to run the scripts.
 - `LICENSE`: License information.